 Office of Vocational Rehabilitation (OVR) Services

-We are pleased to have Dawn McCrae helping our students once a month.
-Dawn comes to us from the Office of Vocational Rehabilitation in York.
+We are pleased to have Marie Martini helping our students once a month.
+Marie comes to us from the Office of Vocational Rehabilitation in York.
 She provides services for juniors and seniors who have a documented learning disability, physical disability, or mental health diagnosis.
 OVR offers career and college counseling; testing and assessments; and scholarship information.
-Dawn also provides great practical tips on getting ready for the world after high school whether it is college, a post secondary school, or work.
+She also provides great practical tips on getting ready for the world after high school whether it is college, a post secondary school, or work.
 To register your child for this service, talk with your child’s guidance counselor.

 Student Assistance Program